 - 3 tbsp parsley finely chopped

 - In a large bowl, add ribs, honey and soy cause.
 Mix with hands to coat evenly.
 Let marinate for 10-15 minutes while getting other ingredients ready.

 - Preheat dutch oven on medium heat and swirl 2 tsp oil to coat.
 Working in batches, brown ribs for 3 minutes per side.
 Reserve marinade in the bowl and transfer browned ribs to it.

 - Add mushrooms and let them brown a bit, cooking for about 5 minutes and stirring occasionally.
 They will get a nice flavour from previous sauce in the pot.
 Transfer mushrooms to a bowl with ribs.

 - Swirl remaining 1 tsp oil and add onion and garlic.
 Sauce until translucent, stirring occasionally.
 Add previously cooked ribs, mushrooms, reserved marinade, diced tomatoes, chicken stock, basil, salt and pepper; stir to combine.
 Cover and let cook for 15 minutes.

 - In the meanwhile, preheat oven to 375 degrees F. Place dutch oven in the oven and cook for 2.5 - 3 hours.
 Ribs should be tender and fall of the bone.
 Sprinkle with parsley and serve hot with your side of choice like brown rice, quinoa, mashed potatoes or mashed cauliflower.

-***Nutritional Info – none today because amount of fat in ribs varies.
+***Nutritional Info may not be accurate – amount of fat in ribs varies.
 The ribs I purchased had barely any fat and I recommend to choose the same.
-Therefore, using standard nutritional values would be totally deceiving.
-Just enjoy your ribs in moderation.:)
+Enjoy your ribs in moderation.:)